Glossary

 Witness

-A set of cryptographic signatures that contains the data required to prove authorization to the resources used in a transaction.
+A set of cryptographic proof containing the data required to prove authorization of the resources used in the transaction.

 See Also